 Where possible, the decision together with the panel’s reasons will be posted to you and to us in writing by the Clerk within five schooldays of all the appeals being heard.
 The panel’s decision is binding on us and on you.

 The panel will consider the appeal on the basis of the written information available only.
-You appeals is considered in the same way as all other appeals and some parents prefer not to attend.
+Your appeal is considered in the same way as all other appeals and some parents prefer not to attend.
 If you do not attend the Stage 1 hearing, you may still attend your Stage 2 hearing.
 Whether or not you attend Stage 1, matters relating to Stage 1 cannot be discussed at Stage 2.

 No. But if you think that the appeal has not been conducted according to the Appeals Code, you can complain to the Education Funding Agency.
 They act for the Secretary of State.
 The decision cannot be reviewed or overturned.
 However, if it is found that you have been disadvantaged by the appeal process, you have another hearing with a different panel and Clerk.